python-cmd2/cmd2/docs/freefeatures.rst

 Simply include one command per line, typed exactly as you would inside a ``cmd2`` application.

+The ``load`` command loads commands from a script file into a queue and then the normal cmd2 REPL resumes control and executes the commands in the queue in FIFO order.
+A side effect of this is that if you redirect/pipe the output of a load command, it will redirect the output of the ``load`` command itself, but will NOT redirect the output of the command loaded from the script file.

 .. automethod:: cmd2.cmd2.Cmd.do_load

 .. automethod:: cmd2.cmd2.Cmd.do__relative_load